EdinGuso/Tolerant-Max-Cut/README.md

 # Tolerant-Max-Cut

-This repo includes the project I worked on for the CS498: Semester Project course at EPFL during Spring 2022 semester.
+This repo includes the project I worked on for the CS498: Semester project in Computer Science II course at EPFL during Spring 2022 semester.

 ## Abstract